 localLocal f m = ask >>= runReaderT m . f

-highlights the problem.
-The ay
+Using localLocal highlights the problem.
+The ay outside the

 th3_explicit :: Monad m => CoT Int (ReaderT Int m) ()